 The Origin of BLM

 BLM, or #BlackLivesMatter as it's known on social media, began in 2013 when George Zimmerman was acquitted of the murder of 17-year-old Trayvon Martin.
-Political organizers Alicia Garza, Patrisse Cullors and Opal Tometi founded Black Lives Matter as a movement that focused on the needs of all Black Americans, not just Black heterosexual men.
+Political organizers Alicia Garza, Patrisse Cullors and Opal Tometi founded Black Lives Matter as a movement that focused on the needs of all Black Americans.
 While the movement started small, it grew very quickly in both numbers and attention.

 The National Stage